the-human-colossus-foundation/oca-spec/docs/specification/README.md

 mandatory or optional.

-In addition to the [Mandatory attributes](#mandatory-attributes), the Conformance Overlay MAY include the following attributes:
+In addition to the [Mandatory attributes](#mandatory-attributes), the Conformance Overlay MUST include the following attributes:

 - `attribute_conformances`

-  The `attribute_conformances` attribute maps key-value pairs where the key is the attribute name and the value is the data entry conformance of the attribute, which is set to either `M` (mandatory) or `O` (optional).
+  The `attribute_conformances` attribute is an array of attributes being mandatory any attribute which is not on the list is considered optional

 :::code-tabs